 In the future, the company is hoping to use its platform in even more aspects of real estate, including mortgages.
 Considering how important financing usually is for most homeowners, it is easy to see why that is SMARTRealty’s next course of action.

 While real estate transactions have been mired in inefficiencies for the past several years and have always suffered for it, the smart contract solution presented by SMARTRealty may be able to change all of that.
-Perhaps then, accountability will finally ensure a smooth transition of real estate ownership.Opinions expressed here by Contributors are their own.
+Perhaps then, accountability will finally ensure a smooth transition of real estate ownership.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.